-- 6.1 No case fee is payable for the first [number] in-jurisdiction complaints against an authorised person closed during the ombudsman service's financial year. - 6.2 A case fee of [£amount] is payable by the authorised person for every additional in-jurisdiction complaint closed unless: - a) the complaint was: - abandoned or withdrawn; or - settled, resolved or determined in favour of the authorised person; and - b) the ombudsman is satisfied that the authorised person took all reasonable steps, under his/her complaints procedures, to try to resolve the complaint. - 6.3 The remaining costs of running the ombudsman service are covered by a levy on Approved Regulators by the Legal Services Board.87 - 6.4 There is no charge to complainants.
+- 6.1 A complaint is potentially chargeable unless: - a) it is out of jurisdiction; or - b) it is dismissed or discontinued under paragraph 5.7.103 - 6.2 No case fee is payable for the first two potentially chargeable complaints closed during the Legal Ombudsman's financial year relating to: - a) a business/partnership that is responsible for any act/omission of any employee/partner; or - b) any individual authorised person for whom no business/partnership is responsible.
+104 - 6.3 A case fee is payable by the business/partnership or individual authorised person for every additional potentially chargeable complaint closed during the Legal Ombudsman's financial year unless: - a) the complaint was: - abandoned or withdrawn; or - settled, resolved or determined in favour of the authorised person; and - b) the ombudsman is satisfied that the authorised person took all reasonable steps, under his/her complaints procedures, to try to resolve the complaint.105 - 6.4 The case fee is £400 for all chargeable complaints.
+106 - 6.5 The remaining costs of running the Legal Ombudsman are covered by a levy on Approved Regulators by the Legal Services Board.107 - 6.6 There is no charge to complainants.